debops/debops/ansible/roles/debops.nsswitch/docs/defaults-detailed.rst

 With this configuration in place, system should ask the DNS database before looking in local :file:`/etc/hosts` file.
-If you plan to change a database service lookup order, make sure that you include all of the relevant services in your customized variable, since it will mask the default dataabse list as a whole.
+If you plan to change a database service lookup order, make sure that you include all of the relevant services in your customized variable, since it will mask the default database list as a whole.